envisioning/vocab/vocab/em-expectation-maximization.md

 ---
 category: MATH, CORE
+generality:
+- 0.82
+- 0.81
+- 0.8
+- 0.79
+- 0.78
+- 0.77
+- 0.76
 slug: em
 summary: Statistical technique used to find the maximum likelihood estimates of parameters in probabilistic models, specifically when the model depends on unobserved latent variables.
 title: EM (Expectation-Maximization)
 ---